Design Bridge helps brands wage war on mediocrity

-“Whenever we talk to our clients, we talk to them about how we challenge mediocrity.”
-We’re in Design Bridge’s expansive Amsterdam city centre office as its Dutch MD Frank Nas explains the firm’s call to arms: a battle cry that’s target is aimed at ordinariness.
-“Essentially,” he continues, “we’re waging war on mediocrity.”
+“Whenever we talk to our clients, we talk to them about how we challenge mediocrity.
+Essentially, we're waging war on mediocrity.”
+Design Bridge’s Dutch Managing Director Frank Nas explains the firm’s call to arms - a battle cry aimed at ordinariness - from the firm's Amsterdam city centre office.

-It’s a quiet Thursday afternoon in a different world - when the coronavirus and its impact on the world is something that’s still distant, intangible - and Nas is passionately describing how over the last three decades Design Bridge has grown to become one of the world’s most respected branding firms, an award-winning, multi-hyphenated company that has offices in London, New York, Singapore and Shanghai.
+It's a quiet Thursday afternoon and Nas is passionately describing how over the last 30 years, Design Bridge has grown to become one of the world’s most respected branding firms.
+An award-winning, multinational company that has offices in London, New York, Singapore and Shanghai.

-“We’re focused on brands in any way shape or form,” Nas explains.
-“And we’re applying and helping them with creativity to become more successful.”
+“We’re focused on brands in any way shape or form, and we’re applying and helping them with creativity to become more successful.”
 Evidence of the firm’s excellence is hardly in short supply: in Design Bridge’s office everyday trophies paying tribute to its global impact line the walls and shelves – from jars of Hellmann’s mayonnaise and Champion’s League footballs to bottles of Smirnoff that glint in the mid-afternoon sunshine.

 Using branding to make the complex seem simple